-At $130, the Fitbit Versa (Lite Edition) is more expensive than the Withings Move, but it offers quite a lot more in terms of functionality because it has a heart-rate monitor, sleep tracking, 15 exercise modes and smartphone capabilities.
+At about $130, the Fitbit Versa (Lite Edition) is more expensive than the Withings Move, but it offers quite a lot more in terms of functionality because it has a heart-rate monitor, sleep tracking, 15 exercise modes and smartphone capabilities.
 The heart rate sensor will provide you with useful cardio insights and help you accurately track your sleep.

 - This watch tracks heart rate data as well as movements, so it can provide more sophisticated cardio and sleep data than the Withings model.